Introduction

 Whilst mining activities can boost government revenue and create employment, it is also often accompanied by pollution, biodiversity loss and negative social impacts.
 The potential for detrimental impacts requires good governance of mineral resources.
 SEA at plan level and ESIA at project level provide opportunities to improve monitoring and enforcement of regulations in the mining sector and to work towards more responsible mining.

-In the coming years, we intend to further explore possible activities with our partners on topics such as improved strategic decision-making on mining through SEA, mining in relation to biodiversity management, and labour conditions and ESIA follow-up.
+In the coming years, we intend to further undertake activities with our partners on topics such as ESIA and follow-up, improved strategic decision-making on mining through SEA, mining in relation to biodiversity management, Integrated Water Resource Management (IWRM), and labour conditions.

 Highlighted Projects